 The US Food and Drug Administration has approved Opdivo (nivolumab) in combination with Yervoy (ipilimumab) for first-line treatment of adults with unresectable malignant pleural mesothelioma.
 This is the first FDA approval for mesothelioma in 16 years.1

-The FDA approval was based on the results from a clinical trial that directly compared the Opdivo - Yervoy combination administered for up to two years to standard platinum-doublet chemotherapy for up to six cycles in 605 patients.
+The FDA approval was based on the results from the checkmate 743 clinical trial that directly compared the Opdivo - Yervoy combination administered for up to two years to standard platinum-doublet chemotherapy for up to six cycles in 605 patients.

 Patients who received the combination had an average overall survival duration of 18.1 months compared to 14.1 months for chemotherapy.

 Follow up data was released in Sept, 2021 - minimum follow-up of three years

 - 23% of Opdivo - Yervoy treated patients were alive at three years, compared to 15% of patients treated with chemotherapy.

 Opdivo is a type of immunotherapy called a Checkpoint inhibitor that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs that block the PD-1 pathway enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the lung cancer cells.